container-lisp/s2i-lisp/README.md

     This value will be passed to sbcl via `--dynamic-space-size` and should be set to the amount of memory the application needs.
 It will be used for both building the image as well as running it.
-    Its default value is 256M.
+    Its default value is 90% of available memory as reported by cgroups.

 * **DEV_BACKEND**